2253shubham/Gaussian_LAMMPS_ASE_for_QMMM/README.md

 ## Environment Variables

-You may need to have an installed Gaussian software or if not, install/compile Gaussian ([version - g16](https://gaussian.com/gaussian16)) in your local system (or where you plan to ruin this code).
+You may need to have an installed Gaussian software or if not, install/compile Gaussian ([version - g16](https://gaussian.com/gaussian16)) in your local system (or where you plan to run this code).
 Following which, the required environment variables can be set by the followiong lines:
 ```bash
 module spider gaussian      # list installed Gaussian versions
 module load gaussian        # load default version